luigimannoni/stadia-controller-flasher/README.md

 Pre-build standalone executables can be found on the [Releases tab](https://github.com/luigimannoni/stadia-controller-flasher/releases)

-Follow these steps to build for Windows, Max and Linux if you wish to build executables yourself:
+Follow these steps to build for Windows, Mac and Linux if you wish to build executables yourself:
 - `npm run pkg`
-- then run the binary with ./dist/stadia-controller-flasher-linux
+- then run the binary with `./dist/stadia-controller-flasher-linux`

 ### Triggering a release